jeremjlr/MulDisplay/README.md

 MulDisplay is being developped with .NET 6.0/7.0 but it still has a .NET Framework 4.8 compatible version published on NuGet.

 ## License
-MulDisplay is entirely free for any non-commercial project.
-If you plan to use MulDisplay in a commercial project, please contact me and let me know.<br/>
+MulDisplay is entirely free for any non-commercial or commercial project.
+However if you plan to use MulDisplay in a commercial project, please feel free to contact me and let me know.<br/>

 Libraries used by MulDisplay :<br/>
 <ul>